nahanil/WWW-Cachet/README.md

     make test
     make install

-## DEPENDENCIES

-This module requires these other modules and libraries:

-  - Moo
-  - LWP::UserAgent
-  - LWP::Protocol::https (If your cachet uses SSL)
-  - JSON

-In order to run the tests in t/ you will need
-  - Test::LWP::UserAgent

 ## DOCUMENTATATION

 I've tried for the most part to document public methods in the WWW::Cachet module using POD.